Skip to main content

 Libyan Desert Glass

 Libyan Desert Glass (sometimes referred to as Egypt or Egyptian Desert Glass) is a rare and beautiful impact glass, found in only one remote location on Earth, near the Libyan/Egyptian border.
 It is associated with an ancient meteorite impact, which occurred somewhere in the North African deserts.
 Quality specimens are translucent, and also display pseudo regmaglypts, possibly caused by wind erosion, or by ablation when molten fragments were thrown into the air following impact.
 Perhaps the most enchanting of all meteorite-related collectibles, Libyan Desert Glass is now extremely difficult to obtain, as removing material from the site is prohibited by the Egyptian government.
 These outstanding specimens came from a colleague who has close ties with Egypt.
 They were acquired years ago, before the ban on hunting was enacted by the Egyptian government.
-Please note the exceptional translucency and fine character of these pieces.
+Please note the exceptional translucency and fine character of our yellow pieces, and amazing size of the green.
 High quality Libyan Desert Glass specimens are graded by their clarity, shape and color.
 The ancient pectoral pictured at left belonged to Tutankhamun, and the yellow scarab is carved from Libyan Desert Glass, giving this striking meteoritic material a unique link to Egypt and to humanity’s distant past.

 Moldavite